 The word “kohlrabi” is German for “cabbage turnip”.
-There are 2 main types of kohlrabi, those with green or white skin and those with purple skin.
+There are two main types of kohlrabi; those with green or white skin and those with purple skin.
 Kohlrabi grows quickly; try interplanting it with slower-growing plants, and the kohlrabi will be ready for harvest before the other plants get large.

 - To start seeds indoors, start seeds 6 to 8 weeks before planting.
-Sow seeds ¼ inch deep.
+Sow seeds ¼ inch (0.6 cm) deep.
+Kohlrabi typically germinates in 3-10 days.
 Transplant in garden 6 to 8 inches apart.